Softable-Engineering/pixel/README.md

 yarn build
 ```

-This compiles the components to the `dist` directory.
+This compiles the components to the `dist` directory